Clad3815/ai-function-helper/README.md

   - `frequency_penalty` (optional): The frequency penalty for the AI model.
 Default is `0`
   - `presence_penalty` (optional): The presence penalty for the AI model.
 Default is `0`
   - `model` (optional): The AI model to use.
 Default is `gpt-3.5-turbo`.
-  - `autoConvertReturn` (optional): If set to true, the AI response will be converted to a Javascript Object or String instead of brute result.
-Default is `true`.
   - `max_tokens` (optional): The maximum number of tokens to generate.
   - `top_p` (optional): The top p value for the AI model.
   - `blockHijack` (optional): If true, the AI model will strictly follow the function's instructions and ignore any hijack attempts in the user message.
 Default is `false`.